I was born in Burundi, where my parents had migrated during to the 1959 war in Rwanda.

 I will never forget the great benefits I have received through Compassion International, so now and in the time to come, I will continue to enable others to enjoy the same advantages as I have.

-ABOUT THE AUTHOR: Laurent Hategekimana is a former sponsored child and is studying dentistry at the Kigali Health Institute.
+ABOUT THE AUTHOR: Laurent Hategekimana is a former participant in the Compassion program and is studying dentistry at the Kigali Health Institute.